 How to Make the Switch

 The best way to switch over to natural worming products is to overlap their usage.
-While your dog or cat is still undergoing a prescribed treatment from the vet start them on Billy No Mates and Verm-X at the same time.
+While your dog or cat is still undergoing a prescribed treatment from the vet start them on Billy No Mates and Verm-X, or Four Seasons at the same time.
 Because natural wormers work from the gut it's crucial to get your pet wormed using a conventional method prescribed by your vet before you move over to Verm-X, to eradicate any parasites already present that may have already left the gut, ie. lungworm.
 This will give the Billy No Mates and Verm-X time to become effective.
 Once they're off the vet's medication then they won't have to adapt to another as they'll already be taking it.

 Verm-X works to create an environment within your dog's digestive system that is unattractive to parasites.
 It is specially formulated to exterminate these intruders, it targets parasites when they have been ingested and eliminates them before they can migrate to other parts of the body.
 Billy No Mates is a herbal supplement (available as a wet or dry mix) that is formulated to repel all external parasites including fleas, ticks and mites; especially useful as a preventative against parasites that may be carrying worm eggs.
 It is used best used continuously throughout the year, only stop using it in very cold weather, starting up again in warmer weather.